luisrausseo/TTUWAR/README.md

 As per now, these activities are just quizzes regarding the water feature or a minigame in which the player needs to memorize some facts and then answer a question in the end.

+#### Quizzes

+Every correct answer will grant the player 5 points.
+If the player make a mistake, will lose a life and when all lifes are depleted will lose the challenge.

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Screenshot_20180412-021718_TTUWAR.jpg" width="243" height="500" />

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Screenshot_20180506-030214_TTUWAR.jpg" width="243" height="500" />

+#### Crystal Mini-game

+The player needs to touch the 4 crystals in the game-space which will show a fact about water.
+After all crystals are activated, the player can go to the center and activate the well's water by answering a quiz regarding the crystals' facts.
+If sucessful, the player will gain 10 points.

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Screenshot_20180506-030239_TTUWAR.jpg"/>

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/GameGif.gif"/>

-> __Note__: In the future, these activities will be triggered by player's positioning respecting the water feature.

-Every correct answer will grant the player 5 points.
-If the player make a mistake, will lose a life and when all lifes are depleted will lose the challenge.
+#### Leaderboard

+In the world map, the player can access the leaderboard tapping the button on the top-right corner.
+If tap in the ADD button, the score will be sent to dreamlo database.
+If the player has a lower score than the one uploaded, it won't be uploaded.

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Screenshot_20180412-021642_TTUWAR.jpg" width="243" height="500" />